CMSgov/bluebutton-web-server/insights/lambdas/update_athena_metric_tables/README.md

     "ENV": "prod",
     "BASENAME_MAIN": "global_state_new1",
     "BASENAME_PER_APP": "global_state_per_app_new1",
+    "TARGET_DATE": "2023-01-09"
 }
-target_date_list = [
-    "2023-01-09",
-    "2023-01-16",
-]
 ```
-- NOTE: Multiple target dates can be added to the list.
-This is useful when regenerating the metrics entries for desired report dates, after new metrics are developed and added.
+- NOTE: If TARGET_DATE = "", today's date will be used to determine the current report_date.

 - The Lambda program can be run locally for development testing.
 See [Testing the New SQL Templates with the Lambda Function](#testing-templates-lambda).
 - The main part of the code has an area where the `event` parameters can be setup and tested via a call to the `lambda_handler(event, context)`.
 Be sure to backup the main tables and update the table basenames used when running locally for development.
 For an example, see: [HOW-TO: A Walk-Through Example of Adding New Metrics](#how-to-new-metrics).